temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal operator search-attribute list: List Search Attributes

-Display a list of active Search Attributes that can be assigned or used with Workflow Queries.
+Display a list of active [Search Attributes](/visibility#search-attribute) that can be assigned or used with Workflow Queries.
+You can manage this list and add attributes as needed:

 ```
 temporal operator search-attribute list